OryWickizer/LaneLineDetection/README.md

 ## Explaination of Provided Files

 - LIMO_test.jpeg
-  - THe example JPEG used in the Process section of this GitHub.
+  - The example JPEG used in the Process section of this GitHub.

 - laneLineAngles.py
   - The python code that is run on a test image (here, LIMO_test.jpeg) to find lane lines and lane line angles.